 If you paid qualified adoption expenses to adopt a child who is a U.S. resident or citizen, then you may be eligible for the credit, even if the adoption hasn’t been finalized or was finalized in a different tax year.
 You may also qualify for the credit if you paid expenses to adopt a foreign child.
 Additionally, there are separate rules to claim the credit on Form 8839 if you adopt a child with special needs.

-Beginning with the 2012 tax year, federal law reduces the maximum credit for the qualified adoption expenses you incur.
+Beginning with the 2012 tax year, federal law reduced the maximum credit for the qualified adoption expenses you incur.
 For 2015 the maximum credit is $13,400 per child.
-In addition, the adoption tax credit will no longer be refundable.
-This means that in order to recognize the full benefit of the credit, your tax bill must be at least equal to your credit.
-For example, if the tax you owe for the year is only $10,000 but you spend $14,000 in qualified adoption expenses, $10,000 is the most you can save in tax.
+In addition, the adoption tax credit is no longer refundable.
+This means that in order to recognize the full benefit of the credit, your total tax must be at least equal to your credit.
+For example, if your total tax for the year is only $10,000 but you spend $14,000 in qualified adoption expenses, $10,000 is the most you can save in tax.

 Keep in mind, as your income goes up, your eligibility for the credit goes down.
 For tax year 2015, as long as your modified adjusted gross income is $201,010 or less, you can qualify for the full credit.
 The credit phases out as your income increases and goes away completely when it exceeds $241,010.